colinfang/MiniLogging.jl/Readme.md

 ## Features

 - The logger hierarchy is defined by the logger name, which is a dot-separated string (e.g. `"a.b"`).
-    - This means you can simply use `get_logger(current_module())` to maintain a hierarchy.
+    - Simply use `get_logger(current_module())` to maintain a hierarchy.
 - All loggers inherits their ancestors settings up to root if not explicitly set.
-    - This means you only need to set the config of the root logger in most of the time.
+    - Only need to set the config of the root logger in most of the time.
+- Colors & logging levels are customizable.

 ## Exposed Verbs